 From my trip to Hokkaido, Japan earlier this year, a selection of Red-crowned Crane images.

-I went into some detail about photographing cranes on a previous post and so won't regurgitate all the information here, check out the earlier post!
+I went into some detail about photographing cranes on a previous post and so won’t regurgitate all the information here, check out the earlier post!
 The images were captured using either the 500mm lens (with and without a 1.4x tele-converter) or the 100-400mm zoom.
 The zoom was particularly useful for the flight shots, being handheld.
-My image processing from the Japan trip continues (sporadically) and I'll endeavour to put up some further images in the days ahead.
-If anyone has any questions don't hesitate to comment or use the contact page.
+My image processing from the Japan trip continues (sporadically) and I’ll endeavour to put up some further images in the days ahead.
+If anyone has any questions, send them through via the contact page.

 Blogging vs Social Media?

 It’s interesting and somewhat depressing, to see the way the internet has changed over the years particularly from the perspective of a long time blogger.
 When I started back in….2007…. blogging was the way of the internet, I seem to recall the word “blog” was actually nominated by a prestigious journal as the “Word of the Year” and included for the first time in numerous dictionaries.
 At that time it seemed that within the photographic community both professionals and amateurs alike typically ran their own blogs and updated them on a regular basis.

 Fast forward to the present and a great many photographers appear to have simply given up on blogging as a worthwhile activity.
 This point was brought home to me earlier today when I visited the website of a well known Western Australia based landscape photographer and saw that his blog hadn’t been updated in over 3 years.
 I explored the blogroll on the website, visiting the 20 or so links to the websites of, in some cases very well known, photographers.
 It was like walking through a ghost town.
 Typically these sites had been frequently updated from 2007-2008 through to 2012-2013 and then mostly neglected or abandoned.
 Roughly three-quarters of the sites were inactive.